August 10, 2026 By Devanny Haley

-With their low interest rates, low monthly payments, and longer repayment terms, SBA 7(a) loans have long been considered the gold standard when it comes to small business loans.
-Find out how to best use the proceeds from your SBA loan to help your business evolve faster.
+With their competitive interest rates, predictable monthly payments, and extended repayment terms, SBA 7(a) loans have long been considered the gold standard when it comes to small business loans.
+Discover how to put your loan to work.

 Use of proceeds with an SBA loan

 When you apply for an SBA 7(a) loan, you must provide a detailed plan of what you’ll do with the money.
-You can use these loans for a variety of purposes, but they must include one or more of the following:
+You may be allowed to use these loans for a variety of purposes, but they must include one or more of the following:

 1. Acquiring, refinancing, or improving real estate and buildings

-You can use your SBA loan to buy a new facility, refinance your mortgage, or perform upgrades on current real estate and buildings.
-This is especially important for businesses that are moving into a space that was formerly used for another purpose, as well as those that need to expand their footprint.
+You may be able to use your SBA loan to buy a new facility, refinance your mortgage, or perform upgrades on current real estate and buildings.
+This is especially important for businesses that are moving into a space that was formerly used for another purpose as well as those that need to expand their footprint.

 2. Short- and long-term working capital